-All Dino-Lite digital microscopes are Mac compatible by using the included DinoXcope software.
-However, please note the following:
+Most Dino-Lite digital microscopes are Mac compatible by using the included DinoXcope software.
+However, please note the following conditions:

 1. MicroTouch is not available when using DinoXcope.

-2. DinoXcope software operates effectively at 1.3 MP resolution, only.
+2. DinoXcope software only operates effectively at 1.3 MP resolution.
 As a result, the 7000 series work effectively with DinoXcope software at 1.3 megapixel resolution, but not at higher resolutions.